esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [CCGwinkel.nl](CCGwinkel.nl)
-The webshop for all your wargaming, boardgaming, roleplaying and collectable needs.
-Are you looking to improve your game evenigns with new rule sets, accessories, or collectibles?
+The webshop for all your wargaming, boardgaming, roleplaying and collectible needs.
+Are you looking to improve your game evenings with new rule sets, accessories, or collectibles?
 Then you've come to the right place!

 {{< figure src="images/2025/kramen/Maikeltegelaers-01 - Maikel Tegelaers.png" alt="CCGwinkel.n" class="vendorpicture" width="60%" >}}

 ---

 ### [Larpcenter.nl](Larpcenter.nl)
-We are here once more to provide all the LARP-articles you might need!
+We are here once more to provide all the LARP articles you might need!
 This year, we are once again ready with our swords, armor pieces, and naturally our fantastic hangers.
 New this year, we also have a 'grabbelton' full of D&D minis!
 Don't miss out, come by our stand at Fantasy Court.
 We look forward to seeing you there!

 {{< figure src="images/2025/kramen/logo_large.webp" alt="Larpcenter.nl" class="vendorpicture" width="60%" >}}

 ---

 ### [Estonamy](https://www.instagram.com/estonamy?igsh=bG93MzM1MWdoZ3ox)
-As a 'creative millipede,' you can visit me for handmade and compound goods such as prints, stickers, crocheted keychains, posters, mystery CDs and more!
+As a 'creative millipede,' you can visit me for handmade and compound goods such as prints, stickers, crocheted keychains, posters, mystery CDs, and more!
 Be amazed by illustrations, crochet pieces, new music, and even a bit of meme culture.
 You can find me under the artist name @estonamy!

 {{< figure src="images/2025/kramen/IMG-20240913-WA0069 - Esmee Kuilman.jpg" alt="Estonamy" class="vendorpicture" width="60%" >}}